hendrixjoseph/hendrixjoseph.github.io/_posts/2021-01-15-2021-new-years-resolutions-goals.md

 * Daily run to a 5-minute walk, 40-minute run, 5-minute walk
 * Continue strength training

-I wrote about [meeting my fitness goal last year](https://www.joehxblog.com/meeting-my-fitness-goal-in-2020/) and how I began running.
+A month ago, I wrote about [meeting my fitness goal last year](https://www.joehxblog.com/meeting-my-fitness-goal-in-2020/) and how I began running.
 I want to continue that by running at least one formal 5k.
 I've been running a little over 3 miles every weekday morning anyway.

 ![Distance ran per run, in miles.](/images/fitness-2020/distance.png) *Distance ran per run, in miles.*